zoogie/dumpTool/README.txt

 - Completely open source.
 - Lots of checks, including verifying the nocash footer will decrypt the outputed NAND.
 Low battery and insufficient SD space are also checked.
 - Project has a permissive license, and more importantly, its dev is permissive.
 I don't care what's done with this post-release as long as credit is given.
 - Simple operation.
-Just press A and watch it go.
+Just press A to dump, or Y to restore, and watch it go.
 - You can cancel the dump in progress.
 The incomplete nand will be cleaned up.
 - A little bit faster than fwTool.
 Should complete in about 7 minutes.
+NAND restore may take longer.

 Thanks:
+zoogie - Original dumpTool app
 Martin Korth (nocash) - Documenting the consoleID dumping method on GBAtek.
 Tinivi - Borrowed his 3ds mode (arm9) aes function from https://github.com/TiniVi/AHPCFW/
 WulfyStylez - Loosely followed his method for nocash footer verification in twlTool: